 But purchase-rehab loans aren’t your only option for financing.
 Some investors use a rotating line of credit to buy and renovate properties; that could include a HELOC (either against your home or rental properties), a business line of credit, or business credit cards.
 If you’re new to that concept, check out Fund & Grow as a business credit concierge service.
 They open a series of business credit lines and unsecured business cards in your name, typically giving real estate investors access to $150,000-$200,000 in credit to use for BRRRR investing or flipping.

 Step 2 is the renovation itself.
 It could involve anything as minor as cosmetic updates up to a complete gut and rehab.
 Just make sure you don’t get in over your head; I did, when I bought my first few properties.

-After you finish the renovation work, you screen tenants and lease the property ASAP.
+After you finish the renovation work, Step 3 is screening tenants and leasing the property ASAP.
 Every month that goes by with a vacant property is lost money, after all!

 Step 4 is refinancing to pay off your purchase-rehab loan in favor of a long-term mortgage.
 At this point, you can opt to borrow enough to cover your initial down payment… if you created enough equity in the property.
 As a general rule of thumb, the greater the renovation work, the greater the potential forced equity.

 Keep in mind that the refinance loan is based on the current after-repair property value, rather than your initial purchase price.
 (See the Investment Property Loans page for long-term rental lenders, in addition to short-term purchase-rehab lenders.)

 That cash-out refinance frees up your original cash for the final step: rinsing and repeating the process, to keep buying more rentals!